 Skip to main content

-Church Leaders: Encourage Your Congregation to Apply for TEFA Now
+Church Leaders: Guide Your Congregation Through TEFA Next Steps

 The Situation

-Texas families have a 6-week window (February 4 - March 17, 2026) to apply for education funding through the Texas Education Freedom Account (TEFA) program: up to $10,474 per child for private school (up to $30,000 for students with disabilities), or $2,000 for homeschool expenses.
+The Texas Education Freedom Account (TEFA) program provides up to $10,474 per child for private school (up to $30,000 for students with disabilities), or $2,000 for homeschool expenses.

-1. There is no penalty for parents applying and not using the funds.
+2. There is no penalty for not using the funds.
 Families can withdraw from the program at any time and return to public school.
 The unused portion simply returns to the state.

-4. You preserve options.
-Even if your church decides NOT to start a microschool, families can use TEFA funds at any approved private school ($10,474) or for homeschool expenses ($2,000).
+4. Even without a church microschool, families can use TEFA funds at any approved private school ($10,474) or for homeschool expenses ($2,000).

 What to Say to Your Congregation